how the peep learning together programme is delivered

 elements of a peep session

+Peep sessions are for parents/carers and children together.
 Each Peep session is based on a child development topic, which contains:

 talk time, to share key ideas with parents and carers

-ways to put ORIM (opportunities, recognition, interaction, modelling) into action
+ways to put ORIM into action (Opportunities, Recognition, Interaction, Modelling)

 songs and rhymes